rh-mobb/documentation/content/docs/redhat/acm/submariner/rosa/rosa-submariner.md

 ## Check the Status of the Submariner Networking Add-On

-* Few minutes (up to 10 minutes) after we can check that the app Connection Status and the Agent Status are Healthy:
+A few minutes (up to 10 minutes) after we can check that the app Connection Status and the Agent Status are Healthy:

 ![ROSA Submariner](./rosa-submariner.png)